Best Marketing colleges in the U.S. 2024

 If heading to perpetually sunny Tempe isn’t your thing, consider earning a Bachelor of Science in Marketing through ASU Online.
 The 100% remote program features a mixture of general education requirements and marketing courses for a total of 120 credit hours.
 ASU is known for its innovation in online education and for substantial bang for the buck.
 You can even join more than 35 extracurricular clubs to build a sense of community with other remote Sun Devils.

-Azusa Pacific University offers 1 Marketing, Other degree programs.
-It's a medium sized, private not-for-profit, four-year university in a large suburb.
-In 2022, 25 Marketing, Other students graduated with students earning 25 Bachelor's degrees.
+University of South Florida offers 1 Marketing, Other degree programs.
+It's a very large, public, four-year university in a large city.
+In 2022, 16 Marketing, Other students graduated with students earning 16 Bachelor's degrees.

-The Master's University and Seminary offers 2 Marketing, Other degree programs.
-It's a small, private not-for-profit, four-year university in a large suburb.
-In 2022, 23 Marketing, Other students graduated with students earning 21 Bachelor's degrees, and 2 Master's degrees.
+Drexel University offers 2 Marketing, Other degree programs.
+It's a very large, private not-for-profit, four-year university in a large city.
+In 2022, 9 Marketing, Other students graduated with students earning 9 Certificates.

-University of the District of Columbia offers 1 Marketing, Other degree programs.
-It's a small, public, four-year university in a large city.
+Saint Mary's University of Minnesota offers 1 Marketing, Other degree programs.
+It's a small, private not-for-profit, four-year university in a faraway town.

 What is Marketing?